uo-ec607/lectures/16-databases/16-databases.md

 Databases^[For the rest of this lecture, I'll be using "databases" and "relational databases" interchangeably, so don't be put off if I switch between them.] can exist either locally or remotely, though the latter is more common.
 The key point is that they are stored on-disk somewhere, rather than in-memory.
 Extracting the specific information that we want is a matter of submitting a **query** to the database.
 The query is where we tell the database how to manipulate or subset the data into a more manageable form, which we can then pull into our local environment (i.e. memory) and conduct analysis on.

 At this point, you might be tempted to think of a database as the "thing" that you interact with directly.
 However, it's important to realise that the data are actually organised in one or more **tables** within the database.
 These tables are rectangular, consisting of rows and columns, where each row is indentified by a unique key.
 In that sense, they are very much like the data frames that we're all used to working with.
-Continuing with the analogy, a database then is rather like a list of data frames of R. To access information from a specific table (cf. data frame), we first have to index it from the database (cf. list) and then execute our query functions.
+Continuing with the analogy, a database then is rather like a list of data frames of R. To access information from a specific table (data frame), we first have to index it from the database (list) and then execute our query functions.
 The only material difference being that databases can hold much more information and are extremely efficient at executing queries over their vast contents.

 > **Tip:** A table in a database is like a data frame in an R list.